otrv4/otrv4/architecture-decisions/003-user-profile.md

 support it.

-We will support a conversation on version 3 if we don't find any user profile and the user allows it in its policy.
+We will support a conversation on version 3 if we don't find any user profile and the client allows it.

 Because of the decision to use the Ed448 signature algorithm, OTRv4 will use the `z` value both for the NIZKPK (`Auth()`) in the DAKE and for the Ed448